John Carpenter

 What are the highest-rated movies directed by John Carpenter? +

-According to aggregate user scores, the absolute best titles directed by John Carpenter are Ghosts of Mars, Village of the Damned, and They Live.
+According to aggregate user scores, the absolute best titles directed by John Carpenter are The Ward, Ghosts of Mars, and Village of the Damned.

 How many movies and TV shows has John Carpenter directed? +